etijskens/et-micc/tutorials/TUTORIAL-2.rst

 Micc_ provides convenient wrappers to build such modules.
 Fortran source code is transformed to a python module using f2py_, and C++ source using Pybind11_ and CMake_.
-Obviously, in both cases there is a compiler under the hood doing the hard work.
+Obviously, in both cases there is a compiler under the hood doing the hard work and compiler options can be passed in the ``CMakeLists.txt`` file.
 By default these tools use the compiler they find on the path, but you may as well specify your favorite compiler.

 .. note::
     Compiler options are distinct for f2py modules and cpp modules.